 Tea tree oil, native to Australia, has been used for hundreds of years to fight acne, redness, and inflammation.
-Tea tree oil is as effective as manufactured acne treatments, but without the negative side effects.
+Tea tree oil is as effective as manufactured acne treatments but without the negative side effects.
 Like coconut oil, tea tree oil is also antibacterial and antifungal.
 To fight inflammation and acne, look for products formulated with tea tree oil, or make your own potion by combining tea tree oil with a carrier oil like jojoba oil.

 APPLE CIDER VINEGAR

 Apple Cider Vinegar, a fermented liquid made from apple cider, has many benefits when used internally and externally.
-Apple cider vinegar can be used to clean the skin, and can be ingested to cure skin problems caused by gut bacteria imbalances.
-The medicinal use of Apple Cider Vinegar, goes all the way back to Hippocrates, considered the “Father of Modern Medicine.”
-Apple Cider Vinegar can be used to make a homemade toner, or taken in the morning on an empty stomach for its gut-balancing benefits.
+Apple cider vinegar can be used to clean the skin and can be ingested to cure skin problems caused by gut bacteria imbalances.
+The medicinal use of Apple Cider Vinegar goes all the way back to Hippocrates, considered the “Father of Modern Medicine.”
+Apple Cider Vinegar can be used to make a homemade toner or taken in the morning on an empty stomach for its gut-balancing benefits.

-Everyone knows that aloe is great for soothing sunburns, but this magical plant also contains calming ingredients that can be used to treat bug bites and other forms of inflammation.
+Everyone knows that Aloe is great for soothing sunburns, but this magical plant also contains calming ingredients that can be used to treat bug bites and other forms of inflammation.
 Additionally, aloe vera can be used as a moisturizer for the skin and hair.

 Raw honey provides a variety of vitamins and nutrients that moisturize the skin, encourage healing, and fight inflammation.
 Raw honey is especially beneficial to those with extremely sensitive skin that’s frequently irritated by skin care products.
 Most grocery store honey has been pasteurized, which destroys many of its benefits.
 Look for raw honey at your local grocery store or farmers market.
 Raw honey can be used to make homemade cleansers, face masks, exfoliants, shampoo, and conditioner.
 Plus, it’s delicious on toast!

 Sea salt contains many of the same minerals found in our skin, which is why it’s great for restoring and balancing the skin.
-These minerals, including calcium, magnesium, sodium, and potassium, are from the sea water where the sea salt is produced.
+These minerals, including calcium, magnesium, sodium, and potassium, are from the seawater where the sea salt is produced.
 Himalayan and Celtic sea salts make great additions to homemade masks, toners, and scrubs.
 With its anti-inflammatory properties, sea salt is great for reducing redness, breakouts, and irritation.

-Rosehip comes from the fruit of a rose bush and is a great source of Vitamin C, which combats aging skin by increasing collagen product.
+Rosehip comes from the fruit of a rose bush and is a great source of Vitamin C, which combats aging skin by increasing collagen production.
 Rosehip oil is also great for moisturizing dry patches of skin and improving overall skin texture.